Bangladesh and the United Nations: Diplomatic representation

 Bangladesh is represented in the United Nations Headquarters, New York City, by the Permanent Mission of Bangladesh to the United Nations which is headed by the Permanent Representative of Bangladesh to the United Nations.
 Rabab Fatima is the present Permanent representative of Bangladesh to the United Nation.
 Permanent Mission of Bangladesh to the United Nations in Geneva represents the interest of Bangladesh to United Nations organs based in Geneva.
 Bangladesh is represented in Vienna by the Permanent Mission of Bangladesh to the United Nations in Vienna.

+Bangladesh has been unanimously elected a member of the UN Commission on the Status of Women for a four-year term from 2024 to 2028.

 History

-The United Nations and its agencies bought relief to Bangladesh in 1971 during the Bangladesh Liberation war.
-The UN provided aid to Bangladeshi refugees of the war.
-During the 26th session of the General Assembly of the United Nation, the Provincial government of Bangladesh sent an envoy to United Nations on 21 September 1971.
-In October 1971, a Bangladeshi representative spoke at the UN Plaza and declared the "point of no return" had been reached in the Bangladesh Liberation war.
-Bangladesh had the first official delegate to the UN on 4 December 1971.
-The World Health Organization, UNICEF, and World Food Program provided aid to the refugees.
+The United Nations and its agencies bought relief to Bangladesh in 1971 during the Bangladesh Liberation War.
 The United Nations established the United Nations East Pakistan Relief Operation (UNEPRO) on 17 July 1971.
 The operation was headed by John R Kelly at the beginning and later he was replaced by Paul Mckee Henry.
+The UN provided aid to Bangladeshi refugees of the war.
+During the 26th session of the General Assembly of the United Nation, the Provisional Government of Bangladesh sent an envoy to United Nations on 21 September 1971.
+In October 1971, a Bangladeshi representative spoke at the UN Plaza and declared the "point of no return" had been reached in the Bangladesh Liberation war against Humanity.

 On 16 November 1971, the operation was completely taken over by the United Nations from the civil administration of East Pakistan due to mismanagement.
 This harmed the morale of civil servants in the East Pakistan administration.
-After the Independence of Bangladesh on 16 December 1971, the United Nations created United Nations Relief Operations in Dhaka (UNROD) on 21 December 1971 and was managed by Robert Jackson, which was upgraded to United Nations Relief Operations in Bangladesh (UNROB).
+Bangladesh had the first official delegate to the UN on 4 December 1971.
+The World Health Organization, UNICEF, and World Food Program provided aid to the refugees.
+After the independence of Bangladesh on 16 December 1971, the United Nations created United Nations Relief Operations in Dhaka (UNROD) on 21 December 1971 and was managed by Robert Jackson, which was upgraded to United Nations Relief Operations in Bangladesh (UNROB).
 The operation was ended on 31 December 1973.

-The General Secretary of the United Nations, Kurt Waldheim, visited Bangladesh on 9 January 1973.
+The Secretary-General of the United Nations, Kurt Waldheim, visited Bangladesh on 9 January 1973.
 The United Nations provided support for rebuilding facilities like the Chalna Port (renamed to Mongla Port) after it was damaged in the Bangladesh Liberation war.
 The UN helped repatriate Bengalis who were detained in Pakistan to Bangladesh in 1973.
-Bangladesh failed to become a member of the United Nations in 1972 and 1973 because China used its veto on behalf of Pakistan to prevent full membership being granted to Bangladesh.
-On 17 September 1974, Bangladesh became a full member of the United Nation.
+Bangladesh's bid for membership in the United Nations in 1972 failed due to China's veto on behalf of Pakistan.
+China withdrew its objection after the normalisation of relations between Pakistan and Bangladesh, enabling Bangladesh to become a full member of the United Nations on 17 September 1974.
 Sheikh Mujibur Rahman, the president of Bangladesh, gave a speech in the Bengali language at the General Assembly on 25 September 1974.